Career Definition of a Mechanical Test Engineer

 Career Outlook and Salary

 Glassdoor.com provides salary information for mechanical test engineers.
-As of 2018, this group of engineers reportedly earned an annual average salary of $84,846.
+As of 2020, this group of engineers reportedly earned an annual average salary of $71,478.
 The U.S. Bureau of Labor Statistics (BLS) includes mechanical test engineers with their listing for mechanical engineers.
-Over the ten year period from 2016 to 2026 the BLS expects mechanical engineers to see their job opportunities increase by 9%.
-This is slightly higher than the average rate of job growth expected for all occupations during that same time period, which the BLS predicts will be 7%.
+Over the ten year period from 2018 to 2028 the BLS expects mechanical engineers to see their job opportunities increase by 4%.
+This is about as fast the average rate of job growth expected for all occupations during that same time period, which the BLS predicts will be 5%.

 Other engineering careers may also appeal to those considering a future as a mechanical test engineer.
 Use the links here to learn more about the work of other engineers.